killianfmeehan/topological_node2vec/README.md

 ```
 L0 corresponds to the node2vec loss function; L1 corresponds to the topological loss of dimensions 1 (perimeters and disks); L2 corresponds to the topological loss of dimension 2 (surfaces and spheres).
 Any of these which are set to 0 (or not set at all) for a given epoch will not be measured / applied.

+---

-- main_directory: all output will be saved in subfolders in this folder
+**main_directory**: all output will be saved in subfolders in this folder
 ```python
 main_directory = home+'/tn2v_output/'
 ```

+---

-- data, mode: data is a pd.DataFrame.
+**data, mode**: data is a pd.DataFrame.
 Its structure depends on the subsequent argument.
 ```python
 data = circles(cn,cd) # input data, should be a pd.DataFrame
 mode = 'pointcloud'